 B. Directions

-3. Grilling Process: Preheat your grill to medium heat.
-Place the soaked cedar plank directly on the grill grates and close the lid.
-Allow the plank to heat up for about 3-5 minutes, or until it starts to sizzle.
-Carefully place the marinated salmon skin-side down on the heated plank.
-Close the grill and cook until the salmon is opaque and flakes easily, about 12-15 minutes depending on thickness.
+- Grill: Heat your grill to medium.
+Put the plank on the grates and close the lid for 3–5 minutes until it sizzles.
+Then place the salmon skin-side down.
+Close the grill and cook 12–15 minutes, until the fish is opaque and flakes easily.

 C. Advice for Perfect Cedar Planked Salmon